CreatibOfficiel/HangmanConnected/README.md

 ## Game

-At the start of the server, you can choose to take a word :
+At the start of the server, you can choose to take a word :</br>
-1 - Easy Difficulty
+1 - Easy Difficulty : Word of - 5 different letters</br>
-2 - Of Medium Difficulty
+2 - Of Medium Difficulty : Word of - 7 different letters</br>
-3 - Of Hard Difficulty
+3 - Of Hard Difficulty : Word of - 10 different letters</br>
-4 - Of Your Mind (You will then be asked to write it down)
+4 - Of Your Mind (You will then be asked to write it down)</br>

 The customer will receive a message each time with his progress in the hangman game.